assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

         Message type and flags.

     x   Body.
-        This is the ciphertext of the cleartext message.
+        This is the authenticated ciphertext of the cleartext message.
-        The message authentication prefix (16 bytes) is included.
         This field is 16 bytes longer than the corresponding cleartext.